clerk/clerk-nextjs-starter/README.md

 # Clerk - Next.js starter repository

-This repository shows an example use case for how you can authenticate your users using [Clerk](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=nextjs_starter) as an authentication provider on your Next.js application.
+This repository shows an example about how to add user authenticating to your Next.js application using [Clerk](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=nextjs_starter).

 ## Running the starter